Hakkoda & Oirase Gorge: Ponds, Waterfalls, and Secret Onsens

 Wouldn’t it be wonderful to bathe in the light green-colored virgin beech forest in spring and summer, vibrant autumn leaves in the fall and pure-white snow in winter?

 HERE is the link to their official English website.
-Please also refer to the below information that may be useful in the event you decide to make a reservation (=゚ω゚)ノ.
+Please also refer to the information below that may be useful in the event you decide to make a reservation (=゚ω゚)ノ.

 About Jōgakura Onsen